How we test mattresses

 - fall down in important areas – usually they're either unsupportive or struggle to stand the test of time, if not both.

 The Which? overall score is a percentage.
 This score only takes into account the results of our tests and ignores price completely.

 This means that all mattresses are tested on exactly the same scale, so you can compare any model at any price and know how it measures up against its rivals in key areas.
-All mattresses are tested in the same way, regardless of the manufacturers’ claims.
+We test double mattresses and all mattresses are tested in the same way, regardless of the manufacturers’ claims.

 Weightings and star ratings